GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex2_gnirsls_Jband111mm_api.rst

 Create file lists
 =================
 The next step is to create input file lists.
-The module ``dataselect`` helps with that.
+The module "|dataselect|" helps with that.
 It uses Astrodata tags and |descriptors| to select the files and store the filenames to a Python list that can then be fed to the ``Reduce`` class.
 (See the |astrodatauser| for information about Astrodata and for a list